Why Relevance and Customization Are Key to the Success of a Sales Initiative

 Many companies spend significant time and resources planning and executing their sales transformation initiatives and/or sales kickoff events.
 If done right, the effort can set your sales organization (and yourself) up for long-term success.
 Positive results can accumulate in the coming quarters and years down the line ... that is if you can ensure that critical concepts of your initiative stick with your sales team.
 Achieving sales transformation demands relevancy to your sales organization to ensure lasting outcomes.

-With the possibility of an in-person sales kickoff event becoming more unlikely for 2021, leaders have more flexibility to invest time and resources in to other avenues.
-Many revenue leaders we’re working with are using this opportunity to invest in strategic sales initiatives to align their sales organizations on what’s needed to move the needle next year.
+Many of the revenue leaders we’re working with are using shifting to broader sales initiatives, beyond just an SKO event, to align their sales organizations on what’s needed to move the needle next year.
 Below we’ve outlined how they’re ensuring their transformation initiatives are both customized specifically for their sales organization and relevant to their sales team’s everyday responsibilities.

 A sales transformation demands commitment and work from your sales teams.
 If you’re going to get your sales teams to buy-in to your sales initiative and own their role in the sales transformation, you’ve got to ensure the key concepts of your change initiative are relevant to what your salespeople do every day.